Hello Mid-May Printable + 28 things I've learned

 I'm ready for the next season of life and the next 90 days. :)

 So first things first - May 1 was my birthday.
-My birthday fell on a Sunday this year, so here I am outside of the Friary where we go to Mass and I am with my sister Angelica (who helps me out with the Secret OWL Society and designs and sews
+My birthday fell on a Sunday this year, so here I am outside of the Friary where we go to Mass and I am with my sister Angelica (who helps me out with the Secret OWL Society) and my brother William.

 Angelica's birthday was on May 7, so we had a joint birthday party with our friends on the beach.
 We spread out a picnic on the sand and played frisbee - I was doing pretty good at frisbee until I made a dive that twisted my ankle.
 LOL